Ukraine discussed with EU whether Hungary-Gazprom deal breaks competition rules - NewsBreak

 Ukraine discussed with EU whether Hungary-Gazprom deal breaks competition rules

-KYIV, Sept 29 (Reuters) - Ukraine's Energy Minister Herman Halushchenko discussed with European Commission officials whether a new gas agreement between Hungary and Russia's Gazprom (GAZP.MM) violated European competition rules, the energy ministry said on Wednesday.
+KYIV (Reuters) - Ukraine’s Energy Minister Herman Halushchenko discussed with European Commission officials whether a new gas agreement between Hungary and Russia’s Gazprom violated European competition rules, the energy ministry said on Wednesday.

 “It is essential that all act on an equal footing and do not abuse a dominant position.
 We expect the European Commission to pay due attention to this issue,” a statement quoted Halushchenko as saying after he met senior European Commission officials in Brussels on Tuesday.